Jump to:Page Content

 China Environmental Sustainability Fellows Program

-Beginning in 2015, we will award fellowships to practitioners who are working in the Chinese government at the central, provincial, or local level; or in the private sector.
-Fellows will analyze opportunities and challenges to design, develop, or implement policies and programs to enhance China’s environmental or energy goals.
+The Environment and Natural Resources Program awards fellowships to practitioners who are working in the Chinese government at the central, provincial, or local level; or in the private sector.
+Fellows analyze opportunities and challenges to design, develop, or implement policies and programs to enhance China’s environmental or energy goals.
 Fellowships are for one semester and funding is provided by the Energy Foundation China.

 Low Carbon Shanghai Project